-- 4.1 Dräger 9510 series: Initial checks - 4.1.1 In the LIMS, document the following: Identify the instrument being evaluated by its serial number, the start date of evaluation, the environmental conditions are suitable for calibration, and serial number of the barometer being used, and the current version of software and firmware installed within the instrument (most current approved version). - 4.1.1.1 Standard Lab conditions: by documenting conditions as 'standard lab conditions' the analyst is acknowledging that the temperature of the room is at a comfortable level, and they have checked the instrument and cylinders' temperatures, and found them to be within range (as specified) for calibration. - 4.1.2 If the instrument does not have the most current versions of software, configuration or firmware installed, update the instrument and proceed with the calibration process. - 4.1.2.1 To update the instrument software, place the instrument into maintenance and follow the maintenance manual procedures for software, firmware and configurations updates. - 4.1.3 Document the type of calibration being performed (annual or service calibration). - 4.1.4 Run an instrument self-test.
+- 4.1 Dräger 9510 series: Initial checks - 4.1.1 In the LIMS, document the following: Identify the instrument being evaluated by its serial number, the start date of evaluation, the environmental conditions are suitable for calibration, and serial number of the barometer being used, and the current version of software and firmware installed within the instrument (most current approved version). - 4.1.1.1 Standard Lab conditions: by documenting conditions as 'standard lab conditions' the analyst is acknowledging that the temperature of the room is at a comfortable level, and they have checked the instrument and cylinders' temperatures, and found them to be within range (as specified) for calibration. - 4.1.2 Prior to any testing or calibration activities, connect the instrument to an ISPFS network cable and download all of the internal data within the instrument to the ISP online database. - 4.1.2.1 It may be necessary to set the instruments ComHub settings in order to communicate with the ISP server. - 4.1.2.2 Comm Hub settings should be as follows: - Server IP set to 164.165.246.11 - Port should be set to 9513 - Time should be set to no less than 300 seconds. - 4.1.2.3 Once the download has completed, verify that the data download has been completed by searching the instrument serial number on the ISP database. - https://isp.idaho.gov/DraegerDataViewer/ - 4.1.3 If the instrument does not have the most current versions of software, configuration or firmware installed, update the instrument and proceed with the calibration process. - 4.1.3.1 To update the instrument software, place the instrument into maintenance and follow the maintenance manual procedures for software, firmware and configurations updates. - 4.1.4 Document the type of calibration being performed (annual or service calibration).

+- 4.1.5 Run an instrument self-test.
 Document that the instrument has passed its memory check, voltage check, temperature check, pressure flow check and EC-sensor check in the LIMS.
-Retain a copy of the self-test printout. - 4.1.5 Check to ensure that the following parameters are set: - 4.1.5.1 Date and time - 4.1.5.2 Monthly Performance Verification (PV) is set for the first Tuesday of the month.
-The day of the monthly performance verification can be set for a different day, upon agency request, and determined on an 'as needed' basis. - 4.1.6 In the Control Mode menu option, select standby 2 to set the standby parameters to reduce the cuvette temperature and turn the IR, breath hose and Bluetooth off.
+Retain a copy of the self-test printout. - 4.1.6 Check to ensure that the following parameters are set: - 4.1.6.1 Date and time - 4.1.6.2 Monthly Performance Verification (PV) is set for the first Tuesday of the month.
+The day of the monthly performance verification can be set for a different day, upon agency request, and determined on an 'as needed' basis. - 4.1.7 In the Control Mode menu option, select standby 2 to set the standby parameters to reduce the cuvette temperature and turn the IR, breath hose and Bluetooth off.
 The cuvette reduction temperature should be set at 30 °C or below.
-Document in the LIMS that Standby 2 was set.
+Document in the LIMS that Standby 2 was set. - 4.1.8 Using the Ambient Pressure Correction menu function, check the barometric pressure on the instrument and compare it against the NIST traceable barometer.
+Acceptable results are +/- 1 mBar.
+If needed, adjust the barometric pressure to match the pressure of the NIST traceable barometer to within +/- 1 mBar.
+Document in the instrument records.